macgregor/developer-notes/game_dev/unity-install.md

 run: `Unity`

 ## Install MonoDevelop as IDE
-Note: unity appears to come with a built in version of monodevelop, Im having some issues making it work, but the explicit install might not be required
+Note: unity appears to come with a built in version of monodevelop, I'm having some issues making it work, but the explicit install might not be required

-Monodevelop uses flatpak to install, fedora repos give you a relatively old version of flatpak so most flatpak commands you find out there dont quite work.
+Monodevelop uses flatpak to install, fedora repos give you a relatively old version of flatpak so most flatpak commands you find out there don't quite work.

 ```bash
 sudo dnf install flatpak